Update on 2021-06-07 for version 4.05

 Single Device Mapping Mode

-If VBUS network port is not enabled, BACRouter will work in single device mapping mode, every Modbus slave device will be mapped into exclusive object instance space of 1000 in BACnet device defined in “Application Settings”. for example, first device will occupy 0~999, next device will occupy 1000~1999, so on.
+If VBUS network port is not enabled, BACRouter will work in single device mapping mode, every Modbus slave device will be mapped into exclusive object instance space of 1000 in the only BACnet device defined in “Application Settings”.

-BACRouter will create one StructuredView object for each slave device, the object name is loaded from slave device’s “Device name”.
+BACRouter will create one StructuredView object for each slave device.

 When the slave device turn to offline in this mode, all points’ reliability will be set to “COMMUNICATION_FAILURE”, if slave device is back to online, upon updating of point value, the point’s reliability will be set back to “NO_FAULT_DETECTED”.

 If VBUS network port is enabled.
 Each slave device will be mapped to a virtual BACnet device on VBUS network.
 The MAC address will start from 1.